biojppm/cmany/doc/flags.rst

 Excluding item combinations
 ---------------------------
-Anywhere where flags can be used, combination ov
+Anywhere where flags can be used, combination flags can also be used.